Redstone Test Stand

 The Interim Test Stand was built in 1953 by Dr. Wernher von Braun's team for a mere US$25,000 out of materials salvaged from the Redstone Arsenal.
 In 1957 the permanent test facility called the Static Test Tower was finally finished, but the Army decided to continue operations at the Interim Test Stand rather than move.
-From 1953 to 1961, 362 static rocket tests were conducted there, including 200 that led directly to improvements in the Redstone rocket for the Mercury manned flight program.
+From 1953 to 1961, 362 static rocket tests were conducted there, including 200 that led directly to improvements in the Redstone rocket for the Mercury crewed flight program.
 Adapted over the years, it never experienced the growth in size and cost that typified test stands in general, remaining a testament to the engineering ingenuity of the rocket pioneers.

 Background

 Liquid-propellant rocket development has always proceeded in three steps: